NCDgov/ncd-site/_posts/2025-02-25-ncd-seeks-public-comment-during-march-6-council-meeting.md

 * What are examples of non-governmental initiatives to help move children out of nursing homes?
 What states house the most children in nursing homes?
 What are the main causes?
 What is the remedy?
 * How could policymakers address the needs of younger people with disabilities in LTSS and housing policy so that nursing home placement is minimized?

-The  data may be included in NCD's upcoming report and will further develop the information in NCD’s reports, HCBS Ecosystem (2022), Deinstitutionalization: Unfinished Business (2012); NCD communications with Congress and the Department of Health and Human Services regarding institutionalization and HCBS; and the 2021 Progress Report: The Impacts of Covid-19 on People with Disabilities.
+This will further develop the information in NCD’s reports, HCBS Ecosystem (2022), Deinstitutionalization: Unfinished Business (2012); NCD communications with Congress and the Department of Health and Human Services regarding institutionalization and HCBS; and the 2021 Progress Report: The Impacts of Covid-19 on People with Disabilities.

 Public comment guidelines are available on NCD’s public comment page at <https://www.ncd.gov/public-comment/>.